Yoimiya42/Object_Oriented_Programming__Java/COMP0004/Revision/Revision.md

 }
 ```

+- `arguments`: values passed ton a method call.
+- `parameters`: variables declared in the method parameters list.
+The parameter variable is initialized to a *copy* (actual value or reference) of the argument value.(Call-by-value, not the variable itself)
 - `Scope`: defines **where** a variable can be accessed, e.g., `local`, `method`, `class`.
 - `Lifetime`: defines **how long** a variable exists in memory. e.g.,
   - *local/parameter variables* exist only within the block they are declared;